SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/viewing-devices.md

 The devices list will now only display devices matching the filtering options.

 Sorting is available on every column.
-Click the sort icon next in column header once to sort entries in ascending order and twice to sort the entries in descending order.
-One more click on the sort icon will remove sorting for this column.
+Click the sort icon in the respective column header once to sort the entries in ascending order and twice to sort the entries in descending order.
+Click the sort icon once more to remove sorting for this column.

-Click **Clear filters** in table header if you want to clear all filters and view all devices.
+Click **Clear filters** in the table header if you want to clear all filters and view all devices.

 {{< c8y-admon-info >}}
 If you select to sort a text field, for example, device name, in ascending or descending order, keep in mind that the resulting alphabetical sorting is based on ASCII/UTF: A < B < ... < Z < ... < a < b ... < z.
 Names starting with lower case letters will be sorted below all names with uppercase letters or vice versa.